Impeachment Has Never Been Very Popular, But That Hasn't Stopped Congress Before

 In an interview published last month in Mother Jones, Perlstein argues that for "a more sizable portion of the population than was apparent at the time," Nixon's departure engendered deep resentment, spawning much of the energy and tactics seen on the right in the decades since — including in the rise of Trump.

 "It felt somehow the liberals were kind of putting one over on the rest of the nation and reversing the results of the 1972 election," he wrote.
-"In retrospect, the kind of things they were saying then—about this liberal coup to unseat a popular president—sound a lot like what you hear on Fox News now."
+"In retrospect, the kind of things they were saying then — about this liberal coup to unseat a popular president — sound a lot like what you hear on Fox News now."